-If you are unable to handle the transfer of ownership for a property on your own for any reason, you can give another person the authority in helping you manage the task through a (POA) power of attorney in UAE.
+There are times when you will be unable to transfer the property ownership on your own.
+In these occasions you can assign another person the authority through a (POA) power of attorney in UAE.
 Here’s how:

 Step 1: Make the Legal Document.

-Include language that offers the person you are assigning, which is referred to as the agent, in transferring the property that you own in the document.
+Include language that offers the agent you are assigning, in transferring the property that you own in the document.
 Make sure you are very specific in the legal document regarding what your assigned agent will be able to transfer for you.
-If you want to utilize a general power of attorney in giving your agent a broad range of powers, you can but you must include power or authority in transferring property like real estate with a title or deed.
+If you want to utilize a general power of attorney in giving your agent a broad range of powers, you must include power or authority in transferring property with a title or deed.

 Also Read: Power Of Attorney For Families In UAE

 Step 2: Check with the Local Authorities Regarding Regulations on the Transfer of Property Ownership.